What is PowerShell?

 What is the difference between PowerShell and PowerShell ISE?

-If a GUI (Graphical User interface) is added to PowerShell then we get PowerShell ISE where ISE stands for Integrated Scripting Environment.
-Unlike PowerShell command-line interface where one has to write all the set of commands in a line in PowerShell ISE, he/she can create, modify or run scripts by saving them.
+If a GUI (Graphical User interface) is added to PowerShell, then we get PowerShell ISE, where ISE stands for Integrated Scripting Environment.
+Unlike the PowerShell command-line interface, where one has to write all the set of commands in a line in PowerShell ISE, he/she can create, modify or run scripts by saving them.
 The ISE development tool allows users to add multiple commands which can be used to build logic for their execution.

-This tool is specifically designed for Windows Administrators who seldom execute repetitive tasks or execute commands that usually manipulate the system’s configuration.
+This tool specifically caters to Windows Administrators who rarely perform repetitive tasks or execute commands that manipulate the system’s configuration.

 The below image shows how PowerShell ISE looks like: